 You can easily remove a laminate kitchen countertop yourself if you are replacing it or renovating your kitchen.
 Although this does require some elbow grease and a little sweat and time, it is definitely within the skill range of the average DIYer.
 Of course, when removing your countertop, you will want to have a new one on hand to replace it so you don't have to be without working space very long.
-The following steps will provide you with all the necessary information on how to remove your laminate.

 Tip: Use a helper when doing this project to make it go more smoothly.

 Step 1 - Turn Off Electricity, Gas, and Water

 Before you begin, turn off the electricity to your kitchen garbage disposal, dishwasher, and electric range.
 Turn off the water under your sink and use the pipe wrench to disconnect the drain pipe.
 If you have a gas range, turn off the gas.

 Step 2 - Remove the Faucet and Sink

 In order to remove the countertop, the sink and fixtures will have to come out first.
 Turn on both your hot and cold taps to drain any remaining water from the pipes.
 Then, go under the sink and loosen the nuts holding both the water lines and the drain pipe onto the sink and faucet.
 Also empty and disconnect the line to the sprayer if you have one.

 Remove the holding nuts securing the faucet fixture to the sink.
 Loosen them with a wrench and set them and the fixtures off to the side until you're done.

 With the faucet out of place, you can now remove the sink itself.
 You will need to use a utility knife to cut around the caulking at the sink's edge before it is removed.
 Do this carefully so as to avoid scratching or damaging your sink.
 Afterward, lift the sink out of the cavity and set it aside as well.